New – Change Sets for AWS CloudFormation

 In addition to additional insight into potential changes, this new model also opens the door to additional control over updates.
 You can use IAM to control access to specific CloudFormation functions such as

 ExecuteChangeSet.
-You could allow a large group developers to create and preview change sets, and restrict execution to a smaller and more experienced group.
+You could allow a large group of developers to create and preview change sets, and restrict execution to a smaller and more experienced group.
 With some additional automation, you could raise alerts or seek additional approvals for changes to key resources such as database servers or networks.